william-lindner/delimiter_array_access/README.md

 # DotSeek

-A recursive function to find a dataset in an array based on dot separated string.
+A function set to find a datasets in arrays or files based on dot separated strings.